Hugo Ball: Adaptations

 A voice-cut-up collage of his poem "Karawane" by German artist Kommissar Hjuler, member of Boris Lurie's NO!art movement, was released on an LP on the Greek Shamanic Trance label in 2010.
 "Karawane" was also set to music in 2012 by Australian composer Stephen Whittington, as an "anti-song cycle" of seventeen songs — one for each line of the poem, lasting approximately two minutes each.
-The same poem and its historical context was used by Esa-Pekka Salonen for his 28-minute composition for mixed choir and orchestra, Karawane.
+The same poem and its historical context was used by Esa-Pekka Salonen for his 28-minute composition Karawane for mixed choir and orchestra.

-Anti-Semitism

-In 1919, the book On the Critique of the German Intelligentsia was released.
-In it, Ball blames the German philosophers for the disaster of World War I saying that "together [they] created a morally bankrupt modern ideology, isolated from democratic and liberal trends in western Europe and America, and steeped in traditions of dynastic absolutism and militarism."

-Included in the book is his anti-semitism including his use of the derogatory phrase "Jewish Junker Conspiracy."
-The book was edited over the years to remove certain anti-Semitic sections, particularly after World War II, but the original publication has been reprinted and his views on Jews becoming public knowledge once again.

-In 2022, the Hugo Ball Award announced it would not be giving an award that year to winners Hito Steyerl and Olivia Werzel instead deciding to take a step back and rethink having an award named after someone who has a murky past with anti-semitism.

-The city of Pirmasens which gives out the award posted on their website: “Anti-Semitic ideas were widespread in the early 20th century, and many artists also promoted such resentment.
-Hugo Ball did the same, for example in his 1919 publication On the Critique of the German Intelligentsia.”